 FAQ

 Zarabi Law is a client-focused and results-driven law firm serving California.
-Attorney Elliot Zarabi has extensive experience with constitutional law and the justice system, and he leads his team with a passion for protecting the legal rights of Americans.
+Our lead attorney, Elliot Zarabi, has extensive experience with constitutional law and the justice system, and he leads our team with a passion for protecting the legal rights of Americans.

 Are police required to read Miranda warnings when making an arrest?